Codeception/codeception.github.com/docs/modules/Symfony.md

 #### sendAjaxGetRequest

-If your page triggers an ajax request, you can perform it manually.
-This action sends a GET ajax request with specified params.
+Sends an ajax GET request with the passed parameters.

-See ->sendAjaxPostRequest for examples.
+See `sendAjaxPostRequest()`

  * `param` $uri
  * `param` $params